damianhakert/damianhakert.github.io/source/handbook/travel/index.html.md

 #### Checkout flight only

 1. Enter your passport information in the "Secure flight" window.
-This will be pre-populated if you setup your profile correctly.
+This will be pre-populated if you have previously setup your profile correctly.
 At this point, you do have the option of using your US drivers license for domestic flights within the US.
 1. Enter home, work, and mobile phone number (they can be the same number).
 This will be pre-populated if you already set up your profile before.